Coax unbalanced by definition?

 - The inside surface of the shield

 Not to Earth.
 Not to a ground rod.
 Not to “the universe.”
-If you take a spool of coax floating in free space (no chassis bond, no station ground, nothing), it’s still approximately 50 Ω between its two terminals.
+If you take a spool of coax floating in free space, with no chassis bond, no station ground, and no equipment connected, it is still approximately 50 Ω between its two terminals.
 The cable did not change personality because you removed a ground strap.

 What people usually mean by “coax is unbalanced because the shield is ground” is this: most coax-fed equipment presents a single-ended port where the shield is used as the local reference, and that reference is often bonded to chassis and safety earth somewhere in the system.
-That’s a property of the interface and installation, not a fundamental property of the transmission line.
+That is a property of the interface and installation, not the fundamental transmission-line mode inside the coax.

-RF ground is not magic, but it isn’t meaningless
+RF ground is not magic, but it is not meaningless

-It’s true that dirt under your feet is often a poor RF conductor, and a literal “infinite RF sink” doesn’t exist.
+It is true that dirt under your feet is often a poor RF conductor, and a literal “infinite RF sink” does not exist.
 But it does not follow that “RF ground” is nonsense.

-At RF, “ground” is best understood as a reference conductor or conductor network that provides a return path with some impedance (frequency-dependent, geometry-dependent, and installation-dependent).
+At RF, “ground” is better understood as a reference conductor or conductor network that provides a return path with some impedance.
+That impedance is frequency-dependent, geometry-dependent, and installation-dependent.

-- A chassis, counterpoise, radial field, ground plane, tower, or large bonded metal surface can be an excellent RF reference.
+- A chassis, counterpoise, radial field, ground plane, tower, or large bonded metal surface can be a useful RF reference.

-Balanced vs unbalanced is about symmetry and modes
+Balanced versus unbalanced is about symmetry and modes

 A practical RF definition that survives real installations:

-- Balanced behavior is when the desired differential mode has equal-and-opposite currents, and the geometry/environment does not strongly encourage conversion into common-mode.
+- Balanced behavior means the desired differential mode has equal-and-opposite currents, and the geometry/environment does not strongly encourage conversion into outside-shield current.

-- Unbalanced behavior is when the system intentionally or accidentally makes common-mode easy to excite (often because one conductor is tied into a larger conducting “world” like chassis, wiring, mast, tower, etc.).
+- Unbalanced behavior means the system intentionally or accidentally makes external current easy to excite, often because one side couples into a larger conducting world: chassis, wiring, mast, tower, operator, or nearby structures.

-Notice what’s missing: an absolute, mystical “ground.”
+Notice what is missing: an absolute, mystical “ground.”
 The question is not “is the shield ground?”
-The question is “did we keep the wanted mode the wanted mode?”
+The question is: did we keep the wanted mode the wanted mode?

 The intended TEM mode inside coax is electrically differential